coding-cluster/Data-Structures-for-New-Programmers/README.md

 Because the dictionary is sorted in alphabetical order, it was pretty straightforward to find that desired word.
 However, let's think for a second that the dictionary was not sorted in alphabetical order but by the length of the words.
 Now, it isn't that easy to find that word, is it?

-Since the way we structure information is key to turning a paramount task into a simple one, understanding this interesting concept called **Data Structures** becomes important.
+Since the way we structure information is key to turning a paramount task into a simple one, understanding this interesting concept called **Data Structures** becomes vital.

 In this repository, I'll be learning Data Structures as I write notes for anyone learning too :)